 If you or someone you care about has been injured in a car accident caused by a distracted driver, seek immediate medical attention and then speak with an experienced Houston lawyer about your rights and options.
-At the office of Stewart J. Guss, Attorney at Law, we help clients in and around the Houston area receive the compensation they deserve from negligent drivers.
+At the office of Stewart J. Guss, Injury Accident Lawyers, we help clients in and around the Houston area receive the compensation they deserve from negligent drivers.
 We can assist with an insurance claim or personal injury litigation if needed.
 Please call us at 800-898-4877 for a free consultation to discuss how we may help you.

 Since starting his firm in 1999, Stewart J. Guss has had the honor of representing clients from all over the world, helping them recover from even the most catastrophic injuries.

 Today, thanks to a strong belief in those values of compassion, respect, and approachability, the firm has grown to employ over 120 legal professionals in numerous offices across 4 states, with nationwide reach.